Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: Comparative Evaluation of VLMs

 \subsection{Correlation Between VLM Outputs}

-Our first hypothesis was that all VLMs don't perform similar with all task instances.
+Our first hypothesis was that all VLMs do not perform similarly with all task instances.
 They have their own strengths and weaknesses.
-To establish that, we evaluate the correlation between outputs of different models for all task instances, and document the results in Figure~\ref{fig:vlm_performance_correlation}.
+To establish that, we evaluated the correlation between the outputs of different models for all tasks and document the results in Figure~\ref{fig:vlm_performance_correlation}.

-From the figure, most of the correlations are blue, resembling low correlation between outputs.
+From the figure, most of the correlations are low.
 This shows that the performance difference between VLMs is not just in terms of a global statistic, but also differs for individual task instances.
-Thus, some VLMs that might be great on a subset of tasks, may be poor on another subset.
+Thus, some VLMs that might be great in a subset of tasks may be poor in another subset.

 The highest correlation is observed between Gemini-1.5 Flash and Pro, followed by Qwen-2-VL 2B and 7B, and InternVL-2-1B and 8B.
-This behavior can be explained by the fact that these VLMs are part of the same family.
-They might have similar training data, training strategy, and architecture.
-Some open-source VLMs also exhibit higher correlations (light blue) with the three proprietary models—Gemini-1.5-Pro, Gemini-1.5-Flash, and GPT-4o-mini—though these correlations remain relatively low.
+Since they are from the same family, they might have similar training data, training strategy, and architecture.
+Some open-source VLMs also exhibit higher correlations (light blue) with Gemini and GPT, though these correlations remain relatively low.

-Since task types, application domains and knowledge types are key factors on which tasks can be differentiated in practical settings, we move to analyzing the performance on those factors in the following subsections.
+Since task types, application domains, and knowledge types are key factors in which tasks can be differentiated in practical settings, we move to analyzing the performance on those factors.